History ofEuroVelo

 1995

 - A working group within the European Cyclists’ Federation (ECF) is being established during the AGM in Brussels (9th-11th June 1995) to look into creating a European cycle route network.
-The first meeting of this working group takes place in Cheb, Czechia, on 15th September and it chaired by Jens Erik Larsen.
+The first meeting of this working group takes place in Cheb, Czechia, on 15 September and is chaired by Jens Erik Larsen.
 The other members of the working group are Rein Lepik (Vänta Aga, Estonia), Chris Heymans (SLF, Norway), Richard König (ADFC, Germany) and Martin Robes (Czech and Slovak Trafic Club, Czech Republic).

 - Following the meeting in Cheb, an initial map showing proposals for 12 European cycle routes is prepared.